Family and Medical Leave (FMLA)

 Employees using sick leave are prohibited from working either in the workplace or at any other location, including the employee's home, whether for the University or otherwise.
 When returning to work from a leave taken because of the employee's own serious health condition, the employee will be required to provide a return to work note from the treating physician prior to reporting back to the workplace.

-Where both spouses/same-sex domestic partners are employed by the University, they are each entitled to 12 weeks of FMLA leave for the birth and care of their newborn child, or for the care and placement with them of a child for adoption or foster care.
+Where both spouses are employed by the University, they are each entitled to twelve (12) weeks of FMLA leave for the birth and care of their newborn child, or for the care and placement with them of a child for adoption or foster care.

-An eligible employee who is the spouse/same-sex domestic partner, son, daughter, parent, or next of kin of a covered service member shall be entitled to a total of 26 workweeks of FMLA leave during a 12-month period to care for the service member.
+An eligible employee who is the spouse, son, daughter, parent, or next of kin of a covered service member shall be entitled to a total of (26) workweeks of FMLA leave during a 12-month period to care for the service member.
 The leave in this paragraph shall only be available during a single 12-month period, though that leave entitlement shall be applied on a per-covered-service member, per-injury basis.

 In certain circumstances, employees may take intermittent leave or leave on a reduced leave schedule.
 Intermittent leave or leave on a reduced schedule for the birth and care or placement and care of a child for adoption or foster care will be allowed only with the University's prior written approval.
 Intermittent leave or leave on a reduced schedule may be taken whenever medically necessary to care for a seriously ill family member or because of the employee's own serious health condition.

-When an employee takes FMLA leave because of the employee's own serious medical condition, the employee must substitute any unused paid time off, sick leave or short-term disability leave for any (otherwise) unpaid FMLA leave.
-Employees will only be paid for the time they have available not to exceed six (6) months or one hundred thirty-two (132) consecutive work days including sick leave, paid time off and short-term disability, in that order.
-If the certification states that they must be out longer for an approved medical reason, he/she may apply for Long-Term Disability (Policy 405) or a Leave of Absence Without Pay (Policy 616).
+When an employee takes FMLA leave because of the employee's own serious medical condition or pregnancy, the employee may be covered under the University’s Short-Term Disability Policy (Policy 404) for the length of time that the employee is deemed to be disabled by his/her physician up to a maximum of six (6) months or one hundred thirty-two (132) consecutive work days.
+If the certification states that the employee must be out longer for an approved medical reason, he/she may apply for Long-Term Disability (Policy 405).

-Employees may use up to 3 sick days in a fiscal year for approved leaves for reasons other than the employee's own serious health condition (paternity, adoption, foster care and care of a family member living in the same household with a serious health condition).
-Employees must substitute unused PTO for the balance of the leave.
-Once PTO is exhausted the remainder of the leave will be unpaid.
+Employees may use up to five (5) sick days in a calendar year for approved leaves for reasons other than the employee's own serious health condition or pregnancy (paternity, adoption, foster care and care of a family member with a serious health condition).
+Employees must substitute unused PTO for the leave unless they notify their business administrator that they want to retain 50% of their PTO balance.

 The University will designate an employee's use of paid leave as FMLA leave based on the information provided by the employee's department.
-Paid leave that is substituted for unpaid leave will be counted toward the 12 weeks of FMLA leave.
+Paid leave that is substituted for unpaid leave will be counted toward the twelve (12) weeks of FMLA leave.

 During any FMLA leave, the University will maintain the employee's medical, dental, vision, life and disability insurance coverage on the same conditions that coverage would have been provided if the employee had been continuously employed during the entire leave period.
 The University and the employee will each continue to pay their portion of the benefit costs.
 In some instances, the University may recover premiums it paid to maintain health coverage for an employee who fails to return to work from FMLA leave on a prorated basis.

-During a FMLA leave, sick leave and paid time off will continue to accrue only during that portion of the leave which is paid by using sick or paid time off days.
-During any unpaid FMLA leave, sick leave and paid time off will not accrue.
-For those persons returning from any unpaid FMLA leave, accrual of paid time off and sick leave will resume the first of the month which follows or coincides with the date the individual returns to active work.
+During an FMLA leave, sick leave and paid time off will continue to accrue only during that portion of the leave which is paid by using sick or paid time off days.
+During any unpaid FMLA leave, or during a period of STD, sick leave and paid time off will not accrue.
+For those persons returning from any unpaid FMLA leave or period of STD, accrual of paid time off and sick leave will resume upon the employee's return to work.
 Where the FMLA leave is taken on an intermittent basis or as a reduced-schedule, sick leave and paid time off will continue to accrue during the leave on a pro rata basis.

-Employees returning from leave for a serious health condition must also provide supervisors with a certification from a health care provider documenting their fitness to return to work.
-Employees who are unable to return to work at the end of the leave should notify their supervisor in writing at least two weeks in advance and must have the physician re-certify that the leave is medically necessary.
-Supervisors should contact Human Resources/Staff & Labor Relations to discuss alternatives prior to taking any action if an employee is unable to return to work, has exhausted the 12 weeks of FMLA leave and/or is out of sick, PTO and/or STD days.
+Employees returning from leave for a serious health condition or pregnancy must provide supervisors with a signed doctor's note on letterhead documenting their fitness to return to work.
+Employees who are unable to return to work at the end of the leave should notify their supervisor in writing at least two (2) weeks in advance and must have the physician re-certify that the leave is medically necessary.
+Supervisors should contact Human Resources/Staff & Labor Relations to discuss alternatives prior to taking any action if employees are unable to return to work and have exhausted their approved leave.

 In addition, except as provided in this policy, an employee's use of FMLA leave will not result in the loss of any employment benefit that the employee earned before using FMLA leave.
 Use of FMLA leave will not be counted against the employee under a "no fault" attendance policy.